 2. Hakarl - Icelandic fermented shark meat

 Hakarl is a unique traditional Icelandic dish made from fermented Greenland shark meat.
-Because Greenland shark meat contains natural toxins, Icelanders have developed a special processing method to make it safe to consume.
+Because Greenland shark meat contains natural toxins, Icelanders have developed a special method of preparing it to make it safe to consume.
 This process involves burying the shark meat underground to ferment for about 6-12 weeks, then drying it for several months.

 Rotten shark has a crispy brown color when dried.
 (Photo: ABC Au)

 The uric acid in the meat gives it a urine-like smell, salty taste and chewy texture.
-Many people describe the taste as quite unpleasant, such as celebrity chef Gordon Ramsay who was unable to swallow Hakarl.
-Many tourists who have tasted this dish say it tastes like blue cheese but with a urine smell.
+Many people describe the taste as quite unpleasant, such as celebrity chef Gordon Ramsay, who was unable to swallow Hakarl.
+Many tourists who have tasted it say it tastes like blue cheese but with a urine scent.

-However, for Icelanders, Hakarl is an important part of the culinary culture and is often enjoyed with traditional Brennivin to balance the flavors.
+However, for Icelanders, Hakarl is an important part of culinary culture and is often enjoyed with traditional Brennivin wine to balance the flavors.

-Kiviak is an Inuit winter dish in Greenland with an unusual preparation.
-This traditional dish is made by stuffing 500 small seabirds (auks) with their beaks, legs, and feathers into the stomach of a de-incorporated seal, then sewing it shut and burying it underground to ferment for several months.
+Kiviak is an unusual winter dish of the Inuit people of Greenland.
+This traditional dish is made by stuffing 500 small seabirds (auks) with their beaks, legs, and feathers into the stomach of a de-entombed seal, then sewing it shut and burying it underground to ferment for several months.

-After 7 months, the fermented seal fat will seep into the birds, making them soft, and people eat the auks directly from the seal's belly without processing.
+After 7 months, the fermented seal fat will seep into the birds, softening them, and people can eat the auks directly from the seal's belly without processing.

 Kiviak is a dish reserved for special occasions in Greenland such as weddings or holidays, and is also a staple dish at Greenlandic weddings.

-Although a prized delicacy in Inuit culture, Kiviak has a very strong smell, so much so that people often have to enjoy it outdoors to avoid the smell from permeating the house.
+Although a prized delicacy in Inuit culture, Kiviak has a very strong odor, so much so that it is often enjoyed outdoors to avoid the smell permeating the home.

 4. French Vieux Boulogne Cheese - smells like an uncleaned toilet